apailleau/secretsanta/README.md

 # SECRET SANTA

-After cloning and drag the secretsanta.html in your browser and play with the simple interface
+After cloning, drag the secretsanta.html in your browser and play with the simple interface